moul/bits.manfred.life/posts/liquid-democracy/index.md

 Blockchain, with its transparency, security, and decentralization, is the perfect platform for implementing Liquid Democracy.
 It can provide a secure, transparent record of votes and delegations, making the democratic process faster, better, stronger, safer, and more transparent.

+> _"The future depends on what you do today."_ - Mahatma Gandhi

 Here's a simple Golang representation of a DAO with Liquid Democracy, Recursive Delegation, and Category Delegation: